safarzadeh-reza/ENGO645-Assignments/source/tutorials/L1/prepration.rst

 Credentials
 ~~~~~~~~~~~

-Git needs to know who you are in order to give you access to remote repositories.
+The plugin might ask you for credentials since Git needs to know who you are in order to give you access to remote repositories.

-**Insert your GitHub username and personal access token**:
+**Insert your GitHub username and personal access token (not your GitHub account password!)**:

 .. figure:: img/git-plugin-credentials.png